Skip to Main Navigation

 Sundarbans–Sustainably Harnessing Ocean Resources and Economy

 The Sundarbans region is the largest and one of the richest mangrove ecosystems in the world, but it is under threat from climate change and human-induced pressures.
 RAP is supporting the governments of India and Bangladesh to prioritize packages of investments that will enhance the natural capital and strengthen the resilience of communities dependent on the Sundarbans through bluer, greener, and inclusive growth.
-The program helps to build resilience by improving the capacity of communities to adapt to changing conditions and respond to shocks, along with increasing livelihood opportunities and improving the management of natural capital.
+The program helps to build resilience by improving the capacity of communities to adapt to changing conditions and respond to shocks, along with increasing livelihood opportunities—in particular, for women and members of marginal communities—and improving the management of natural capital, primarily through nature-based solutions.

 • Abhas Op-ed - India Cooling Report